Configure a Kaazing Gateway Cluster

 On the second Gateway (

-element in the first Gateway.
+acceptelement in the second Gateway uses the same port number as theacceptelement in the first Gateway.
 These are different hosts and can therefore use the same port number.
 This also simplifies administration. - Start both cluster members.

 -